Christina El Moussa Dating Gary Anderson: ‘Flip Or Flop’ Star Confirms Long-Swirling Rumors

 “There were secrets, lies, allegations of cheating, spying on each other, and screaming matches.
 It was the ultimate house of horrors.”

 Whatever went down in their personal life, the couple put on a brave face professionally.
 Much of that probably has to do with their bosses at HGTV, who realized that the Christina and Tarek brand was larger than their personal issues.
 According to some rumors, HGTV threatened the couple with breach of contract if they didn’t finish out their contracts as a couple.
-Meanwhile, Flip or Flop goes on as if nothing has happened, and the couple are putting on a brave face for the cameras.
+Meanwhile, Flip or Flop goes on as if nothing has happened, and the couple is putting on a brave face for the cameras.

 So what’s Christina’s new beau, Gary Anderson, all about?
 The divorced contractor has shied away from publicity, but it appears he may be coming to the relationship with some baggage of his own.

 According to court documents obtained by In Touch, Anderson may have been something less than honest when reporting his income to the courts for child and spousal support.
-Anderson had claimed that he made around $128,000 one year, when in fact he’d made closer to a million.
+Anderson had claimed that he made around $128,000 one year when in fact, he’d made closer to a million.
 The courts took a dim view of that and raised his child support and spousal support payments.

 Christina has refused to publicly comment on her new man’s legal troubles.